TomHarte/CLK/ROMImages/MSX/readme.txt

-ROMs for the MSX go here.
-Those included here are BouKiCHi’s C-BIOS open source reimplementation — see cbios.txt for authorship and licence information.
-ROMs for a specific MSX may be supplied instead if the user desires.
+ROMs for the MSX go here; the copyright status of these is uncertain so they have not been included in this repository.

 Expected files:

-basic.rom
-disk.rom
-main_msx1.rom
+msx.rom

+These names match those offered for download at http://fms.komkon.org/fMSX/ (albeit in lowercase), and the emulator has been tested against those images.